LeadSpend/jquery-validate-leadspend/README.md

+**Please note that this plugin has been replaced by our new [jQuery Plugin: jquery-leadspendemail](https://github.com/LeadSpend/jquery-leadspendemail)**

 LeadSpend jQuery Validation Plugin
 ================================

-**Please note that while we believe this plugin is stable, this product is in beta and is still undergoing testing before its official release.**

 The LeadSpend jQuery Validation plugin allows for LeadSpend's email validation to be applied to an online form by adding a custom rule to the existing